UD-S24-CISC374/final-project-mint/docs/egdd.md

 ## Core Gameplay Mechanics (Brief)

--   Navigate your sheriff using the WASD keys
+-   Navigate your sheriff using the arrow keys
 -   Attack/use your item by clicking the space bar
 -   Loading a new level or reaching a checkpoint will prompt the user to edit their loadout by bringing up the coding arsenal book
--   Navigate unlocked classes and types in the coding menu using the arrow keys
+-   Navigate unlocked classes and types in the coding menu by clicking through
 -   Select which part of the coding arsenal book you are writing in by selecting it with your pointer/cursor
 -   Use your keyboard to type into each field of the class definition in order to create your loadout (based on the classes and types you have unlocked, as indicated in the coding menu)
 -   When the user’s health reaches 0, the user will be prompted to either restart with their current level loadout, to edit their loadout, or to exit to the main menu